AndersDeath/diary2/000-current.md

 # 25 July - Tuesday - Yerevan - 299 day of immigration

 Today I had tons of meetings.
 We were discussing the new approach for patient portal in DR SMILE.
 It was long call.
 I also had one interview today.
 It was nice but I think absolutely useless.
+Tomorrow I need to work really hard to finish all other tasks.